burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 **V. Nested Requirement.**

-Use requirement inside the body of another requirement.
+Use a requirement inside the body of another requirement.

 Example:
 ```cpp